Yvand/hugo-AzureCP/content/_index.md

 ---
-title : "Claims provider that connects SharePoint with Azure AD"
+title : "Claims provider for Azure AD authentication in SharePoint"
 description: ""
 lead: "AzureCP connects SharePoint Subscription / 2019 / 2016 / 2013 with Azure Active Directory to improve the experience in federated authentication."
 date: 2021-05-17T19:25:29Z